jueves/simple_openai_bot/Readme.md

 - Any other text message is sent to chatGPT and its answer is returned.
 - Send any voice note and a transcription is sent back.
 - Reply (with whatever text) to a message and a summary is returned.
 - Send a URL to an audio file and you will get a transciption.
-If the audio is long, it can be better to set a scheduled message for late at night, because the bot could get busy for hours long.
+Depending on the model in use, the lenght of the audio and the hardware capabilities, it can be better to set a scheduled message for late at night, because the bot could get busy for hours long.